Aurelian-C/React-Summary_App/src/markdowns/17_Reusability_in_React_advanced_React_patterns/The_Render_Props_pattern.md

 # The Render Props pattern

+The Render Prop pattern is a technique used in React to ==**share code between components using a prop whose value is a function**.
+This pattern allows you to pass a function as a prop to a component, which that component can then invoke to render some part of its content.== This approach is particularly useful for creating flexible and reusable components.

+The key advantage of the Render Prop pattern is that it allows you to ==**separate the rendering logic from the component itself**, making your components more versatile and reusable.
+Consumers of your component can decide what content to render by passing their own rendering logic as a function.== This pattern is commonly used for things like rendering lists, modals, tooltips, and other components where the structure of the content can vary based on usage.

+==In addition to using a function as a prop, you can also pass additional data or props to the function, making it even more flexible and powerful.==

 ## Why we need the Render Props pattern?

 Lets say we want to reuse the `<List>` component to rendering the `<ProductItem>`, but also for rendering the `<CompanyItem>`.
 All that we want to be different between them is the highlighted code between `<ul>{}</ul>` closing tags.